Mert-Cihangiroglu/cti-sharing-/README.md

 ### Deploy the Coordinator Contract

 1. **Deploy the `CoordinatorContract` contract.**
-    - This contract orchestrates the federated learning process.
+    - This contract orchestrates the entire process.

 2. **Whitelist Organizations**
     - Organizations must provide their public key (also known as blockchain wallet address) to be whitelisted.